sudoyashi/Joshis-Garage/_posts/2024-01-05-intothemegasquirt2.markdown

 | ICM/6 | Signal HE |      | ICM/6 | **DB37/36 IGN OUT**    |
 | ICM/7 |           |      | ICM/7 | -                      |

+The ignition circuit works like this:

+1. The VR sensor on the engine block detects engine speed from the crank, this is read from the 60-2 crank trigger wheel.
+2. The VR sensor sends a signal (DB37/24) to the MegaSquirt 2 (MS2) ECU, indicating the engine speed
+3. The ECU sends out a signal (DB37/36) to the ignition control module (ICM/6).
+4. The signal will trigger the ignition coil to ground at ICM/1, completing the trigger event and sends the high-current voltage to the distributor, which will send that to the spark plug.

 ## 3. Fusebox

 ## 4. Headlights

 ## 5. MegaSquirt 2 ECU